api-platform/docs/core/subresources.md

 }
 ```

-We did not define any Doctrine annotation here and if we want thinks to work properly with GraphQL, we need to map the `employees` field as a Link to the class `Employee` using the property `company`.
+We did not define any Doctrine annotation here and if we want things to work properly with GraphQL, we need to map the `employees` field as a Link to the class `Employee` using the property `company`.

 As a general rule, if the property we want to create a link from is in the `fromClass`, use `fromProperty`, if not, use `toProperty`.